BASIL CAHUSAC DE CAUX

 Sincere.
 Approachable.
 Inquisitive.

-Basil Cahusac de Caux is an Assistant Professor of Sociology with a specialization in the sociology of higher education, postgraduate research, and sociology of language.
-With an h-index of 6 and 187 citations, Basil is an accomplished academic researcher in his field, with eight academic research papers, including three Q1 and six SCOPUS-indexed peer-reviewed publications.
+Basil Cahusac de Caux is Assistant Professor of Sociology with a specialization in the sociology of higher education, postgraduate research, and sociology of language.
+With an h-index of 6 and over 200 citations, Basil is an accomplished academic researcher in his field.
 He is also an active peer reviewer for scholarly journals, and his work is indexed in the WHO COVID-19 Research Database.
+His most recent publications appear in Contemporary Sociology and Social Identities.

-Basil has six years of experience teaching undergraduate Sociology and Research Methods courses, including Introductory Sociology (1st year), Contemporary Society (2nd year), Social Institutions and Power (3rd/4th year), Social Issues in the Media (3rd/4th year), and Technology and Research Methods (all year groups).
-He has also presented at numerous conference around the world, in the UK, Australia, and Japan.
+Basil has over six years of experience teaching undergraduate Sociology and Research Methods courses, including Introductory Sociology (1st year), Contemporary Society (2nd year), Social Institutions and Power (3rd/4th year), Social Issues in the Media (3rd/4th year), and Technology and Research Methods (all year groups).
+He has also presented at numerous conferences around the world, including in the UK (Oxford University, Manchester University), Australia (ANU, Monash University), and Japan (Tohoku University, Daito Bunka University).

 Aside from his academic contributions, Basil has also been involved in university service, including policy formulation, committee work, conference steering, seminars, and workshops.
 He is the lead editor of "Research and Teaching in a Pandemic World: The Challenges of Establishing Academic Identities during Times of Change," published by Springer Nature in 2022 and described by Monash University through a media release.